tuscanstar/btcpool/README.md

 > This is a version of Siyana Pool that supports more SHA256 blockchains.
 Check the **single-blockchain** version at [legacy](https://github.com/btccom/btcpool/tree/legacy) branch.

-The pool backend support 4 blockchains at current:
+The pool backend support 1 blockchain at current:
 * [Bitcoin](https://bitcoin.org/)

 Note: The project is still a testbed and work in progress, all things could be changed.